 A good knowledge of your customers enables you to develop marketing strategies that target their specific needs - and increase your sales.
 But where do you get, store and sort customer information?
-Emma Allen finds out how a customer relationship management (CRM) system can improve your marketing and increase your revenue
+Emma Allen finds out how a customer relationship management (CRM) system can boost your revenue

 This in turn enables you to segment your customer base into groups of buyers with different tastes or budgets.
 You can identify your most profitable customers, for example, or promising prospects, and target them with marketing messages and offers devised just for them.
 If the message - and its timing - is right, you could improve your sales conversion rates considerably.

-"CRM is a customer focused business strategy designed to optimise revenue, profit and customer satisfaction," explains Jason Nash, product marketing manager for Microsoft CRM UK.
+"CRM is a customer focused business strategy designed to optimise revenue, profit and customer satisfaction," explains Jason Nash, Microsoft's CRM product marketing manager.
 "The more you understand your customers, the easier it is to target new prospects and boost sales.